Driving in Mexico: All you Need to Know

 You don’t need an international driving permit unless your driving license is written in a language that doesn’t use Latin Alphabet.

-Do I need Mexican insurance if I am crossing the Mexican border with my own vehicle?
+Do I need Mexican insurance if crossing the Mexican border with my own vehicle?

 Is driving in Mexico safe?

 Mexico is a very big country, so saying that driving in Mexico is safe wouldn’t be completely accurate.
-Honestly, I have driven around the Yucatan peninsula, Baja California, and Jalisco coast, and I feel completely safe driving in the entire region, just by following the below-mentioned recommendations.
+Honestly, I have driven around the Yucatan peninsula, Baja California, and Jalisco coast, and I feel completely safe driving in the entire region just by following the recommendations below.

 I would also drive around Queretaro all the way around the Sierra Gorda and towards San Miguel de Allende and all the spectacular pueblos Magicos there, Oaxaca coast, and explore the beautiful beaches.

-There are a few unwritten rules that you must comply with and most of all be very careful to.
+There are a few unwritten rules that you must follow and, most of all, be very careful about.
 Read on to learn about them.

-In general, make sure you avoid driving at night and respect the road rules, such as speed limit, wear a seatbelt and never use the phone while you drive.
+In general, avoid driving at night, respect the road rules, such as the speed limit, wear a seatbelt, and never use your phone while you drive.

 How do Mexicans drive?